Git Conventional Commit Messages

 - Breaking Changes should start with the word

-followed by space or two newlines.
+BREAKING CHANGES:followed by space or two newlines.
 The rest of the commit message is then used for this.